telerik/kendo-ui-core/docs/framework/mvvm/overview.md

 Kendo MVVM is an implementation of the MVVM pattern which seamlessly integrates with the rest of the Kendo framework (widgets and DataSource).

-> Kendo UI MVVM initialization is not designed to be integrated with the Kendo UI server wrappers.
+> Kendo UI MVVM initialization is not designed to be combined with the Kendo UI server wrappers.
 Using wrappers is equivalent to [jQuery plugin syntax initialization](/basics/jquery-initialization).
-If you want to create Kendo UI widgets via
-MVVM pattern, then do not use server wrappers.
+If you want to create Kendo UI widget instances via the MVVM pattern, then do not use server wrappers for these instances.

 ## Getting Started